omerbsezer/Reinforcement_learning_tutorial_with_demo/README.md

 - DP uses full-width backups.
 - DP is effective for medium-sized problems (millions of states).
 - For large problems DP suffers Bellman’s curse of dimensionality.
+- Disadvantage of DP: requires full model of environment, never learns from experience.

 ### Policy Iteration (with Pseudocode):
 - Policy Iteration consists of 2 main step: 1.Policy Evaluation, 2.Policy Iteration.